"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 - v.
 Meta Description.

-Placing your focus keyword in these areas is not only good for improving search visibility, it also provide users with a better understanding of your content topic, and ensures maximum user experience.
+Putting your focus keyword in these areas is good for improving search visibility and provides users with a better understanding of your content topic.
+And it gives maximum user experience.

 2. Heading Tags.

-Heading tags are part of your on-page seo strategies, and you shouldn’t ignore or misuse them.
+The heading tags are part of your on-page SEO strategies.
+It would help if you didn’t ignore or misuse them.

-Heading tags are used to differentiate sub-sections or sub-headings on a page.
-It lets the users quickly know that ok! here is another important section in this document.
+Tags use to differentiate sub-sections or sub-headings on a page.
+It lets the users quickly know that ok! here is another essential section in this document.

-The most important being H1, and your site HTML coding should automatically wrap up your page title in this tag to help simplify the process each time you publish a new blog post, the headline is in the H1 tag by default.
+Your site HTML coding should automatically wrap up your page title in the H1 tag to help simplify the process.
+So, each time you publish a new blog post, the headline is in the H1 tag by default.

-From both users and search engines point of view, proper implementation of H tags have a positive impact on your on-page seo.
+From the user’s and the search engine’s point of view, proper implementation of H tags positively impacts your on-page SEO.

-- Keywords included in H tags gives search engines spiders the signals to understand the consistency of keyword usage on a page with the rest of the content.
+- Keywords included in H tags give search engines spiders the signals to understand the consistency of keyword usage on a page with the rest of the content.

-- Your focus keyword SHOULD be included in your page H1 tag which is very important for SEO benefits as search engines spiders pay utmost attention to this section on a page.
+- Your focus keyword SHOULD be included in your page H1 tag which is very important for SEO benefits as search engine spiders pay utmost attention to this section on a page.

-- Breaking up your content with heading tags give users a better experience as they can quickly scan through content to the most interested part of the content.
+- Breaking up your content with heading tags give users a better experience as they can quickly scan through content to the most interesting part of the content.

 - The practice of using styling text or fancy font for H tags is not accepted and should be avoided completely.

-- Stuffing keyword in H tags could result to Google penalizing your site for keyword stuffing, so be caution on how you use it.
+- Stuffing keyword in H tags could result in Google penalizing your site for keyword stuffing, so be cautious about how you use it.

-- Headings tags should be clearly visible on a page, hidden text in H tags could lands you in Google’s court.
+- Headings tags should be clearly visible on a page, hidden text in H tags could land you in Google’s court.

-While writing your content, is important not to focus alone on the usage of your focus keyword if you’re going to reach wider targets audience.
+While writing your content, do not focus alone on the usage of your focus keyword.
+This is important if you’re going to reach a broader target audience.

-Users themselves generate keywords that content marketers target in their content, and these words varies in their usage or language but may also mean the same thing in their concept.
+Users generate keywords that content marketers target within their content.
+And these words vary in their usage or language but may also mean the same thing in concept.

-For instant, “PPC’ which may also mean Pay-per-click if we’re talking in content marketing concept – so using other variation of your target keyword is a good on-page seo practices as search engines spiders possess billions of synonyms or variations of words to match users queries even if the user didn’t use exact word to find your content.
+So using other variations of your target keyword is a good on-page SEO practice as search engine spiders possess billions of synonyms.
+And different variations of words to match user’s queries even if the user didn’t use the exact phrase to find your content.

 4. Word Placement.

-Every web pages are divided into different sections such as header, footer, body, sidebars, navigation, etc.
+Every web page is divided into different sections such as header, footer, body, sidebars, navigation, etc.

-Your most important words shouldn’t be placed in an area that is not easily visible to your human visitors e.g sidebars or navigation menus if you want them to rank or compete in the search engines.
+Essential words shouldn’t be placed in an area that is not easily visible to users on the page.
+Like the sidebars or navigation menus if you want them to rank or compete in the search engines.

 Few, right?
 I guess.